Students trump bankers for luxury London homes

 Unlike the stereotypical British students who squeeze into cramped flats and shop in budget stores, the offspring of the super-rich exhibit a taste for luxury furnishings, in-house gyms and cleaners that visit twice a week.

-"They're looking for a hotel room," said Naomi Heaton, chief executive of residential fund manager London Central Portfolio LCP.L, which has students from Russia, China and Saudi Arabia renting homes in an overall property portfolio worth 500 million pounds.
+"They're looking for a hotel room," said Naomi Heaton, chief executive of residential fund manager London Central Portfolio, which has students from Russia, China and Saudi Arabia renting homes in an overall property portfolio worth 500 million pounds.

 "Many of them would have experienced a fairly sophisticated lifestyle, travelling around the world business class.
 Their requirements are similar to that of corporate tenants."